Shakey Graves

-Shakey Graves (born Alejandro Rose-Garcia; June 4, 1987) is an American Americana musician from Austin, Texas.
+Shakey Graves (born Alejandro Rose-Garcia; June 4, 1987) is an American musician and actor from Austin, Texas.

 His music combines blues, folk, country, and rock and roll.
 Rose-Garcia received his stage name at Old Settler's Music Festival in 2007 after a stranger, apparently high on LSD, rambled "spooky wagons".
 Then he and his friends jokingly gave each other Native American guide names over a campfire.
 After an inspired night of playing music, he decided to keep the name.